Skip to content

 git commit -m "Initial massive monorepo commit"

-1. Analyze the initial state: Check how many directories are currently visible in the services/ folder.
+1. Analyze the initial state: Check how many directories are visible in the services/ folder and explain why a developer assigned to two services would not want all of them in the editor.

-4. Predict and Verify: Before running ls services/, predict exactly what will be returned.
-Run the command to verify your prediction and confirm isolation.
+4. Predict and Verify: Before running ls services/, predict exactly which names will be returned.
+Run the command, then record whether the output proves the cone is isolated.

-5. Configure LFS tracking: Your team needs to store bundled Helm charts (*.tgz files) in the services/service-4/charts/ directory.
-Configure Git LFS to track all .tgz files anywhere in the repository.
+5. Configure LFS tracking: Your team needs to store bundled Helm charts (*.tgz files) under services/service-4/charts/.
+Configure Git LFS to track tarballs anywhere in the repository.

 Task 1: Analyze the initial state